Mental Health Nursing (pre-registration) MSc

 Careers and opportunities

-The course is a strong indication to current and potential employees that you have both the ability and the academic characteristics required for working in a variety of Mental Health settings.
-The programme is developed to position you for an accelerated career pathway to become a future nursing leader, clinical expert, educator or researcher within the profession.
+Successful completion of this course is a strong indication to potential employees that you have both the ability and the academic characteristics required for working in a variety of clinical settings.

 How to apply